 We believe the system we have in place at Alexander McLeod supports children to explain the ‘hows’ and ‘whys’ of maths.
 Through reasoning and higher order questioning, children are able to generalise and justify their thinking.
 At Alexander McLeod ‘tricks’ such as adding a 0 on the end when multiplying by 10 are not taught.
 We endeavour to give children the skills to understand the ‘why’ of each action.

-Teachers promote reasoning during Maths lessons, through using carefully chosen questions, we also use our written feedback to develop reasoning skills by asking children questions such as:
+Teachers promote reasoning during maths lessons, through using carefully chosen questions

-Children are provided with opportunities to express their mathematical reasoning through the use of reflections, through the recap at the beginning of a session, and by addressing misconceptions and in plenaries.
-We use our maths learning walls to display current and ‘live’ learning to ensure that our children have access to key vocabulary, modeled examples and challenge questions linked to their current topic.
+Children are provided with opportunities to express their mathematical reasoning through the use of speech bubbles, through the recap at the beginning of a session, and by addressing misconceptions and in plenaries.

 We understand that mathematical language is crucial to children’s mathematical thinking and understanding.
 As a result, we use our working walls to show the correct vocabulary and a modelled example of the method the children are currently working on.